-Professionals at the meeting who have been working with your child will have written a report, which should be no more than 6 months old.
+Professionals at the meeting who have been working with your child will have written a report, which should be reflective of the current needs.
 You should have a chance to read any new reports before the meeting.
 They should be given to you or sent to you a few days before.